Monetary Aggregates

 - The definition of these aggregates can evolve, as seen with the inclusion of savings deposits in M1 in 2020.

-The classification system works like a series of nesting dolls, where each broader category includes everything in the narrower category plus additional, less liquid assets. **The Hierarchy of Money:** 1. **M1 (Narrow Money):** This represents money that is immediately accessible for spending.
-It includes physical currency (coins and notes), demand deposits (checking accounts), and other liquid deposits like savings accounts (since 2020 regulatory changes).
-2. **M2 (Broad Money):** This includes everything in M1 plus "near money"—assets that are highly liquid but not quite as accessible as cash.
+The official classification system for monetary aggregates works very much like a series of "nesting dolls," where each broader category systematically includes every single component of the narrower category plus additional, slightly less liquid financial assets.
+The professional hierarchy follows this specific structure: 1.
+M1 (Narrow Money): This represents the money that is immediately accessible for daily spending.
+It includes all physical currency (coins and paper notes) currently in circulation, demand deposits (standard checking accounts), and since regulatory changes in 2020, most liquid savings deposits.
+2. M2 (Broad Money): This is the most closely watched aggregate in the United States.
+It includes everything in M1 plus "near money"—assets that are still highly liquid but not quite as spendable as cash.
 This adds small-denomination time deposits (CDs under $100,000) and retail money market mutual fund shares.
-M2 is the standard measure of money supply in the U.S. 3. **M3 (Broadest Money):** This includes everything in M2 plus large time deposits (institutional CDs over $100,000), institutional money market funds, and short-term repurchase agreements.
-The Federal Reserve discontinued publishing M3 data in 2006, deeming it less useful for policy, though other central banks (like the ECB) still use it.
-When the Federal Reserve engages in "Quantitative Easing" (buying bonds), it increases the reserves of commercial banks, which in turn can increase the lending capacity and thus the M2 money supply.
+3. M3 (Broadest Money): This include everything in M2 plus large-denomination time deposits (institutional CDs over $100,000), institutional money market funds, and short-term repurchase agreements.
+Interestingly, the U.S. Federal Reserve discontinued the official publication of M3 data in 2006, claiming the cost of collection outweighed its policy benefit, though other major central banks like the European Central Bank (ECB) continue to track it religiously.
+When a central bank like the Federal Reserve engages in "Quantitative Easing" (QE) by purchasing trillions of dollars in government bonds, it effectively increases the reserves of commercial banks.
+These banks, in turn, can use those reserves to increase their lending capacity, which fundamentally expands the M2 money supply in the broader economy.

 Key Elements of Money Supply